 I enjoy playing with shape, color and texture and I learn something new with every piece I make.
 I love the rustic, natural beauty of Colorado and I strive to capture this aesthetic in my work.
 My goal is to create art jewelry that is as inspired as its wearer.

 I began my professional career as a computer engineer and worked in high-tech for 20 years.
 It was challenging, creative and I enjoyed it very much.
 When I was laid off during the Great Recession, I considered my options.
 I wanted to explore something completely different that had always fascinated me.
 And so I began my second career.

-Now I am working full-time as an artist and am selling my work at juried art fairs and on my website.
-I am thrilled to be included in the Museum of Boulder’s “Drawing Parallels” exhibit and to be showing full time at the Lincoln Gallery in Loveland, CO and the Firehouse Art Center in Longmont, CO.
+Now I am working full-time as an artist and am selling my work at juried art fairs, in local galleries and on my website.
+I was thrilled to be included in the Museum of Boulder’s exhibit Drawing Parallels: Community Art and Artifacts from 2020.
+In addition, I am showing at Lincoln Gallery in Loveland, CO, R Gallery in Boulder, CO, and the Firehouse Art Center in Longmont, CO.